-Chinese and Asian medicine has evolved over a long timeline, and with it, we have developed a number of different tools and methods to help treat the body.
+Chinese and East Asian medicine has evolved over a long timeline, and with it, we have developed a number of different tools and methods to help treat the body.
 These are some of the other methods beside acupuncture that we offer in our practice:

 Auricular: Your ear is a micro-system for the rest of the body.
 Needling or “seeding” the ear can enhance and/or elongate the effects of your treatment.